thannie-phan/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-This is the folder for all the exercises on pointers ararys and strings project
+This is week of of arrays pointers and strings